lima1/sttkit/README.md

 ![ex_sagittal_1_he_labels_allen_cortex_1_small](https://user-images.githubusercontent.com/364466/75380489-21e93080-58a5-11ea-8d1a-75950b0dd104.png)
 ![ex_sagittal_a1_he_labels_allen_cortex_1_small](https://user-images.githubusercontent.com/364466/75380495-2281c700-58a5-11ea-97d7-efa00e79914e.png)

-We also support the [CellTrek](https://github.com/navinlabcode/CellTrek) package:
+We also support the [CellTrek](https://github.com/navinlabcode/CellTrek) package that performs coembedding of the single-cell and spatial data to generate the training model.
+The single cells are then charted on to their spatial locations using non-linear interpolation to augment the ST spots.

 ```
  Rscript $STTKIT/st_integrate.R \